RevNumbers/ACLScripts/README.md

 That will create all the objects/object-groups needed for the ACLs

 ### Step 5
 `createACL.sh`
-that outputs to the screen all of the objects, and the lines to add to the ACLs
+the above scripts outputs to the screen all of the objects, and the lines to add to the ACLs

 this can be redirected to a file to make it easier:
 `createACL.sh > full_acl_output.txt`